daiwik-the-creator/daiwik-blackmarket/README.md

     Giving Reputation to a Player:

     Client:
-    TriggerEvent('blackmarket:AddReputation', 0-100)    ~ The Maximum Reputation a Player can earn is 100.
+    TriggerEvent('daiwik-blackmarket:AddReputation', 0-100)    ~ The Maximum Reputation a Player can earn is 100.

 # Adding Items to the Black Market